 Do you find that you remember people more than places?
 If so, the Luzerne Court Motel is the perfect choice for your trip to Lake George.
 The owners, Ryan and Jody, think of themselves more as hosts than landlords, and you will love their comfortable, clean rooms and friendly atmosphere.

-Located right on the strip at the northern end of the Village, you cannot ask for a better location at a better price than Lake Haven Motel.
+Located at the northern end of the Village right next to Lake George High School, you cannot ask for a better location at a better price than The Admiral Motel.
 Park your car and walk everywhere, even to the beach (literally, the beach is just minutes away)!

 With great pizza (and even gluten free options), Pizza Jerks is a favorite among locals and visitors to the Lake George area.
-Their menu variety and kid-friendly food make Pizza Jerks one of the best family- and-budget-friendly restaurants in Lake George.
+Their menu variety and kid-friendly food make Pizza Jerks one of the best family- and budget-friendly restaurants in Lake George.

 This place is the down-home, American diner you've always loved (or wanted to try), with foods that will bring back treasured childhood memories (or create new ones) and - everybody's favorite! - breakfast allllllllllll day.
 Bonus: it's totally affordable and your kids will love it.

 We're gonna leave the lake out of this one, because it's pretty obvious.
 What's not so obvious are all the other free (or so close to free you can totally justify it) things to do in Lake George.

 This one's pretty cool because you can choose your own adventure.
-Prospect has great views of the lake and is a fun place to picnic.
-Only about three miles round trip, this hike is totally doable for everyone in your family.
-Not feeling the walk?
-That's ok, too - you can drive (please note: there is a small fee per car to drive to the top).
+Prospect Mountain has great views of the lake and is a fun place to picnic.
+Only about three miles round trip, this hike is totally doable for everyone in your family, although keep in mind it can be steep at times.

 The bandstand in Shepard Park is a great place for find free live performances almost every night in the summer.
 Whether you just sit and enjoy the tunes or get up and shake ya groove thang, you'll enjoy the show!